BOUGIE APOCALYPSE

 The De Buyer Mineral B Pro went in without debate — because if it came down to close defense, that heavy carbon steel was going to rearrange a zombie skull and still be ready to fry eggs the next morning.

-“Fucking bougie apocalypse,” you muttered.
+“Fucking bougie apocalypse,” I muttered.

-Your wife slid into the passenger seat with the smaller book box on her lap, curly red hair catching the last light.
+Raych slid into the passenger seat with the smaller book box on her lap, curly red hair catching the last light.
 “You’re the one who packed the heirloom beans, hero.
 Don’t act shocked now.”

 “Panhandle swamp.
 Back roads only.
 We stay human.”